aglabx/masters-course-2024-genome-bioinformatics/homeworks/hw1a.md

   - Discuss the importance of selecting the appropriate lineage dataset for your organism.
 Explain how this choice impacts the analysis.

 - **Advanced Options:**
   - Mention any advanced options or parameters that are particularly useful for your dataset.
-This might include parallel running options for large datasets or specific parameters for different types of analysis (genomes, proteins, metagenomes).
+This might include parallel running options for large datasets or specific parameters for different types of analysis (genomes, proteins, transcriptome).

 **Interpreting Results:**